deeuu/RCloneSync/README.md

 # RCloneSync

-Python 2.7 cloud sync utility using rclone
+Python 2.7 / 3+ loud sync utility using rclone

 [Rclone](https://rclone.org/) provides a programmatic building block interface for transferring files between a cloud service provider and your local filesystem (actually a lot of functionality), but rclone does not provide a turnkey bidirectional